Lydia Field Emmet: Early life and family

 Emmet was born on January 23, 1866, at New Rochelle, New York, the seventh of eight children born to merchant William Jenkins Emmet and illustrator Julia Colt Pierson.

 Emmet's paternal great-grandfather, Thomas Addis Emmet, was a prominent lawyer who later served as New York State Attorney General.
 Thomas was an Irish nationalist who held a pivotal position in the Dublin Society of the United Irishmen after the failure of the Irish Rebellion of 1798.
 In historical accounts of the period, Thomas is overshadowed by his younger brother Robert Emmet, who was hanged in 1803 for high treason by the British government, for his abortive attempt to implement an Irish rebellion.
 Thomas immigrated to the United States with his family shortly after the execution of his brother.

 Emmet's paternal grandfather, Judge Robert Emmet (1792–1873), married Rosina Hubley, served as the captain of a cavalry regiment in the War of 1812, and followed in his father's footsteps becoming a prominent New York jurist.
 He retained an interest in Irish politics, and served as president of the Repeal Movement in the United States, "in sympathy with the efforts of Daniel O'Connell to bring about a repeal of the so-termed union with England."

 Emmet's maternal grandfather, Josiah G. Pierson, was an inventor who established the firm of J. G. Pierson & Brothers in Ramapo, New York; an iron works that manufactured cut nails.
 Pierson is believed to have invented the first properly functioning nail-cutting machine, with a patent registered for this device in 1795.
 Josiah was the son of Congressman Jeremiah Halsey Pierson (1766–1855).

 Emmet's two surviving sisters, Rosina Emmet Sherwood (1854–1948) and Jane Emmet de Glehn (1873–1961), also became successful artists, as did their first cousin Ellen Emmet ("Bay") Rand (1876–1941).

 One of Emmet's brothers, William LeRoy Emmet, was an accomplished engineer employed by General Electric.
 A graduate of the United States Naval Academy at Annapolis, he was a pioneer in the areas of current electricity and power generation, best known for his work with steam turbines, mercury vapor, and electric ship propulsion.
 Another of her brothers was Robert Temple Emmet, a West Point graduate, and Medal of Honor recipient.
 Her brother Devereux Emmet was a pioneering American golf course architect who, according to one source, designed more than 150 courses worldwide.
-Her brother Christopher Temple Emmet was an noted attorney and sportsman.
+Her brother Christopher Temple Emmet was a noted attorney and sportsman.